T. C. Hammond

-Thomas Chatterton Hammond (born in Cork, Ireland on 20 February 1877 and died in Sydney, Australia on 16 November 1961) was an Irish Anglican cleric whose work on reformed theology and Protestant apologetics has been influential among evangelicals, especially in Ireland, Australia and South Africa.
+Thomas Chatterton Hammond (20 February 1877 – 16 November 1961) was an Irish Anglican cleric whose work on reformed theology and Protestant apologetics has been influential among evangelicals, especially in Ireland, Australia and South Africa.
 He was also Grand Master of the Grand Orange Lodge of New South Wales.

 Biography

 Born in Cork to Colman Mark Hammond a farmer and his second wife, Elizabeth (née Sergeant).
 After his father died in 1883 he lived for some time with a Roman Catholic aunt.
 He was educated at Cork Model School and at age 13 he went to work as a railway clerk.
 He became a member of the Church of Ireland in 1892.
 He also joined the newly formed YMCA in Cork and studied with John McNay (his future brother in law) the YMCA librarian.